newt0/gatsbybootcamp-transcription/10.Sourcing Content from the File System/chapter10.md

 I have my Gatsby markdown post right here and down below.
 I have my `React` markdown post.
 So now we are correctly sourcing content from the filesystem.
 From here, The question is, how do we specifically target these markdown files?
-And how do we take their contents and convert them into something that's useful for us inside of `React` components?
+And how do we take their contents and convert them into something that's useful for us inside of `React component`s?
 So this is just step one of about three steps to getting the markdown blog posts and running.
 In the next video, you're gonna learn how to transform the's markdown files into `html` you can actually use and render.
 I'm excited to get to that, so let's jump right into the next one.